 Now, not having cushioning immediately puts earbuds at a slight disadvantage.
 Firstly, earbuds may not sit in place all that tightly.
 More on the differences a bit later though.
 Sound quality-wise, this will really depend on the quality and brand of neckband headphones and earbuds you use.

 There are good and bad options on both sides of the camp.
-There are some key advantages which make neckband headphones just so much better though.
+There are some key advantages that make neckband headphones just so much better though.

 Why People Using Neckband Headphones Instead of Earbuds

 What makes neckband headphones better than earbuds then?
 Why people using neckband headphones instead of earbuds?
 Well, there are a couple of reasons why.

 Form Factor Preference